 I think you will agree that this is above and beyond what you will find at most other online bookies, and there is enough here to enhance both the functionality and the enjoyment of your betting experience.
 Bravo.

 Established only in 1989 by John Boyle after he lost his job delivering bread, BoyleSports have gone on to become Ireland’s most successful bookie.
 They are the largest independent bookmaker on the island of Ireland with over 250 betting shops and more than 1200 employees.

 When compared with some of the real old hands in the game Boylesports may not seem all that old, but their 30+ year history actually makes them older than most, and may explain their more traditional feel and approach.
-What’s more, with the recent purchase of 13 Wilf Gilbert betting shops in England, they began expanding, and by 2022 they had 26 betting shops in England and growing.
+What’s more, with the 2019 purchase of 13 Wilf Gilbert betting shops in England, they began expanding, and by 2022 they had 26 betting shops in England and growing.